shivankartft/livelike-assignment/README.md

   yarn run test
 ```

+To run the tests in headed mode please change to value of HEADLESS_MODE variable in .env file to true byh default it is set to run the tests in headless mode.

 Once the test execution is completed you can generate allure-reports on your local system using the following command
 ```bash
   yarn run generate:allure